David-Hickey/windows-quick-list-2/README.md

 ### Installation

 I might at some point look into adding this to Cinnamon spices.
-For now though, just drop all the files in `~/.local/share/cinnamon/applets/windows-quick-list-2@davidhickey` - you'll have to create this folder yourself if it doesn't exist.
+For now though, just drop `files/windows-quick-list-2@davidhickey` from this repository in your `~/.local/share/cinnamon/applets/`.
+If this folder doesn't exist on your computer, just create it yourself.